-Teams are not permitted to use dropped components and leave-behind peripherals.
+Teams are permitted to use dropped components and leave-behind peripherals.
+Components must comply with the same minimum 2m standoff distance as UGVs.

 9.7.12 Course Alteration

 The course may not be willfully altered by any of the deployed systems, including but not limited to digging, burrowing, or intentional degradation or destruction of the environment's walls, floors, ceiling, immobile barriers or obstacles, or other course infrastructure or instrument.